oubino/locpix_points/README.md

 ```

 This takes in the .csv files and converts them to datastructures

-It saves these as .parquet files with name, dimensions and channels
+It saves these as .parquet files with:
+- name, dimensions and channels as metadata
-as metadata while the dataframe is saved as a dataframe
+- dataframe is saved as a dataframe

 The dataframe has the following columns: